 Interior

-Internal works to all parts of the Former Hoyts Cinema Centre.
+Internal works to all parts of the registered place known as the Former Hoyts Cinema Centre, excluding the internal structure required to support the building.

 Exterior

 Minor repairs and maintenance which replace like with like.

 Removal of non-original items such as air conditioners, pipe work, ducting, wiring, antennae, aerials etc, and making good in a manner which does not affect the cultural heritage significance of the place.